-- (asterisk) represents zero or more characters in a string, for example .tmp matches .tmp and abcde.tmp. - ? (question mark) represents a single character, for example t?p matches tmp but not temp.
+- (asterisk) represents zero or more characters in a string, for example .tmp matches.tmp. - question mark) represents a single character, for example t?p matches tmp but not temp.

-For details and examples, see Using Filters to Include and Exclude Files on page 116.
+For details and examples, see Using Filters to Include and Exclude Files on page 117.